mfoemmel/fig/README.md

 "include" and "command" statements; order of statements within "config" blocks is significant.  "config" blocks are not nestable.

-A simple example "package.fig" file that contains one of each kind of statement:
+A simple (nonsensical) example "package.fig" file that contains one of each kind of statement:

     archive path/somefile.tar.gz
     resource foo/*.jar